 Emil Chiaberi’s documentary is a thorough and provocative investigation into the mass murders throughout the United States.
 It examines how and why they continue to occur, and what this phenomenon might lead to in the future.

 Stay tuned for continuing features of Arts Express: Expression In The Arts.
 Airing On WBAI Radio’s Pacifica Network and Affiliate Stations, including WPRR: Public Reality Radio.
-And if you’d like to Express yourself too, you can write to: [email protected]
+And if you’d like to Express yourself too, you can write to: A[email protected]